 - Roll it up tightly, starting with the short side and then place it seam side down into a greased loaf pan.

-- Brush the top of the bread with oil.
-Cover loosely with plastic wrap or a towel and set aside until the dough doubles once again, 30 minutes to an hour.
+- Cover loosely with plastic wrap or a towel and set aside until the dough doubles once again, 30 minutes to an hour.

 - Bake in the preheated oven for 23-27 minutes.